shihabus/lwc-playground/README.md

 -   slots let you pass markup to the child
 -   even though slots seem to appear on child, they are actually part of the parent component
+-   when we use slots, although the content appears to be rendered inside the slot element, a “pointer” to the original content gets inserted into the slot.

 ```
 // named